vandre-sales/meliva-ds/docs/docs/components/icon.md

 You can register additional icons to use with the `<wa-icon>` component through icon libraries.
 Icon files can exist locally or on a CORS-enabled endpoint (e.g. a CDN).
 There is no limit to how many icon libraries you can register and there is no cost associated with registering them, as individual icons are only requested when they're used.

 Web Awesome ships with two built-in icon libraries, `default` and `system`.
-The [default icon library](#customizing-the-default-library) contains all of the icons in the Bootstrap Icons project.
+The [default icon library](#customizing-the-default-library) is provided courtesy of [Font Awesome](https://fontawesome.com/).
 The [system icon library](#customizing-the-system-library) contains only a small subset of icons that are used internally by Web Awesome components.

-To register an additional icon library, use the `registerIconLibrary()` function that's exported from `utilities/icon-library.js`.
+To register an additional icon library, use the `registerIconLibrary()` function that's exported from `dist/webawesome.js`.
 At a minimum, you must provide a name and a resolver function.
 The resolver function translates an icon name to a URL where the corresponding SVG file exists.
 Refer to the examples below to better understand how it works.

 If necessary, a mutator function can be used to mutate the SVG element before rendering.
 This is necessary for some libraries due to the many possible ways SVGs are crafted.
 For example, icons should ideally inherit the current text color via `currentColor`, so you may need to apply `fill="currentColor` or `stroke="currentColor"` to the SVG element using this function.